 When you only paddle on one side, the board will curve to the other side and help you turn.
 Keep that up and you’ll begin to go in an arc and then a full circle.

-When you wish to go in reverse, just paddle backwards in the same way as you paddle to go forwards.
+When you wish to go in reverse, just paddle backward in the same way as you paddle to go forwards.

 For more advanced paddlers, they learn to turn by elevating a foot and moving it back from center.
 They then move their weight to the foot that’s farther back on the board which pulls the nose out of the water a bit.
 Basic strokes will now turn the board quicker.